Come see our curated collection of Maui Jim sunglasses - Available in prescription!

 Dry Eye

 Dry eye is a very common condition that can have many different causes, among them are age, allergies, injuries, and disease.
-It is best to be treated by an eye doctor for this, because they can perform procedures or prescribe medications that are much more effective than trying to select from a confusing array of drops at the drugstore, which, by the way, can sometimes worsen the condition.
+It is best to be treated by an eye doctor for this, because they can perform procedures or prescribe medications that are much more effective than trying to select from a confusing array of drops at the drugstore which can sometimes worsen the condition.

 Floaters